You have more data than ever. But what you don't have is a reliable way to go from raw numbers to clear, confident decisions.

 What skills do teams need for big data analytics?

-Beyond technical skills like data engineering and machine learning, you need data literacy across the business.
+While traditional approaches require deep technical skills like data engineering and machine learning, modern platforms like ThoughtSpot are changing the game.
+With natural language search and AI agents, your business users can get insights without SQL knowledge or waiting for data teams.
+You still need data literacy across the business.
 This means everyone should feel comfortable asking questions about data, understanding basic concepts like correlation and causation, and interpreting visual dashboards.

 How do I know if my business needs big data analytics?